Luvvydev/opendevtoolkit/README.md

 ### README auditor

-Checks a README file for common presentation gaps that reduce adoption.
+This tool checks a README file for common issues that make repositories harder to understand or adopt.

 ```bash
 odt readme check README.md
 ```

-The command exits with a non-zero status if checks fail, making it suitable for CI.
+It looks for things like a title, install steps, usage examples, and license mentions.

----
+If checks fail, the command exits with a non-zero status so it can be used in CI.

 ### Time tracker

-Lightweight, local-only time tracking stored in JSON.
+This is a very simple time tracker that stores data locally in JSON.

 ```bash
 odt time start "my-project"